Carbon Lock-inÂ

 Ecological Economics 57, 2006 (with Totti Könnölä).

-Explores policy mechanisms designed to help industries break out of entrenched technological and institutional constraints.
+Explored policy mechanisms designed to help industries break out of entrenched technological and institutional systems.

 A New Generation of Carbon Lock-In Scholarship